- MSLA Program

 Classes I Registration I Banner ID and WebCentral I Blackboard I Email I Books I Lockers I LexisNexis and Westlaw I Technology I RTD Passes I Parking I Pioneer ID Card I Payments and Billing I MSLA Listserv and Job Opportunities | Immunizations | Health Insurance & Health and Counseling Fee | Laptop Requirements | Student Handbook | Contact MSLA |

 Welcome to the MSLA program!
-Below you will find information you will need throughout your time here at the University of Denver Sturm College of Law.
+Below you will find information that you will need throughout your time here at the University of Denver Sturm College of Law.
 Please read through it carefully, and feel free to contact the MSLA office should you have any questions!
 We look forward to working with you!

 Office Phone: 303.871.6308